Monty Hall problem: Criticism of the simple solutions

 There is disagreement in the literature regarding whether Savant's formulation of the problem, as presented in Parade, is asking the first or second question, and whether this difference is significant.
 Behrends concludes that "One must consider the matter with care to see that both analyses are correct", which is not to say that they are the same.
 Several critics of the paper by Morgan et al., whose contributions were published along with the original paper, criticized the authors for altering Savant's wording and misinterpreting her intention.
 One discussant (William Bell) considered it a matter of taste whether one explicitly mentions that (by the standard conditions) which door is opened by the host is independent of whether one should want to switch.

-Among the simple solutions, the "combined doors solution" comes closest to a conditional solution, as we saw in the discussion of methods using the concept of odds and Bayes' theorem.
+Among the simple solutions, the "combined doors solution" comes closest to a conditional solution, as shown in the discussion of methods using the concept of odds and Bayes' theorem.
 It is based on the deeply rooted intuition that revealing information that is already known does not affect probabilities.
 But, knowing that the host can open one of the two unchosen doors to show a goat does not mean that opening a specific door would not affect the probability that the car is behind the door chosen initially.
 The point is, though we know in advance that the host will open a door and reveal a goat, we do not know which door he will open.
 If the host chooses uniformly at random between doors hiding a goat (as is the case in the standard interpretation), this probability indeed remains unchanged, but if the host can choose non-randomly between such doors, then the specific door that the host opens reveals additional information.
 The host can always open a door revealing a goat and (in the standard interpretation of the problem) the probability that the car is behind the initially chosen door does not change, but it is not because of the former that the latter is true.
 Solutions based on the assertion that the host's actions cannot affect the probability that the car is behind the initially chosen appear persuasive, but the assertion is simply untrue unless both of the host's two choices are equally likely, if he has a choice.
 The assertion therefore needs to be justified; without justification being given, the solution is at best incomplete.
 It can be the case that the answer is correct but the reasoning used to justify it is defective.